alukosdev/ccsp/index.md

 ### Social

-- The [Certification Station](https://discord.gg/certstation){ target="_blank" } Discord server is an invaluable source of study information.
+- The [Certification Station](https://discord.gg/certstation){ target="_blank" } Discord server is a helpful study and discussion tool.

 ### Books